bacadra/pulsar-navigation-panel/README.md

 Additional letter can be used to provide additional parse effect:

-* `s`: get only text from first string which occur in this line
+* `s`: get only text from first string which occur at line
 * `p`: python def or class; show only type and name of object
 * `v`: variable; show only name of variable
 * `1`: use only first word (split by whitespace), without optional after-colon